MadAnd/yii2-clndr/README.md

-# cldnr asset for Yii2
+# CLNDR asset for Yii2
-Provides the asset bundle for easy integration of [cldnr](https://github.com/kylestetz/CLNDR) into your Yii2 application.
+Provides the asset bundle for easy integration of [CLNDR](https://github.com/kylestetz/CLNDR) into your Yii2 application.

 ## Installation